 With Sound Therapy, the TSG device is set at a volume at which the tinnitus is partially covered by the sound generated by the TSG device.
-This helps reduce the perceived strength of the tinnitus signal by introducing background noise, making it more difficult to separate the tinnitus from the background noise (Figure 5).
-The goal being that the tinnitus signal is reduced by the noise generated from the TSG, making detection of the tinnitus by the brain more difficult.
-Over time. less importance and priority is placed on the tinnitus as the brain becomes habituated to it.
-And thus relief is achieved.
+This helps reduce the perceived strength of the tinnitus signal by introducing background noise (Figure 5).
+Over time, less importance and priority is placed on the tinnitus as the brain becomes habituated to it.